 Which sunglasses offer the best UV protection?

-Anything sold for eyewear (cosmetic or otherwise) must be labeled according to the AS/NZS 1067:2003 standards.
+Anything sold for eyewear (cosmetic or otherwise) must be labelled according to the AS/NZS 1067:2003 standards.
 The categories are rated 0 to 4 (from minimal to high level protection).

 I would recommend a category 2 at the very least.
 Unsurprisingly, I would prefer level 3 for most people, and highly recommend category 4 for people who work outdoors, or spend a lot of time outdoors.